vitoke/iternal/README.md

 - `dropInput` skips the first input word
 - `sampleInput` takes every 2nd word of the input

-It is interesting to note here that, as the list indicates, most of these operations should be read in backward order, since we are transforming are transforming a given input stream towards our desired input stream.
+It is interesting to note here that, as the list indicates, most of these operations should be read in backward order, since we are transforming a given input stream towards our desired input stream.

 Hopefully you see that you now probably never have to write a `for` loop over some Iterable again.